objectbox/objectbox-sync-examples/tasks/server-mongo-compose/README.md

   - Ensure that no local instance is running on this port
   - Use `mongodb://localhost:27017/?directConnection=true` as a connection string if you want connect from the host.

+### User ID troubleshooting

+The Sync Server is run using the current user account to make the database easily accessible to the host.
+This is configured in the [docker-compose.yml](docker-compose.yml) for the "sync-server" service using `user: "${UID:-1000}:${GID:-1000}"`.
+However, this does not always work.

+--> If your user/group ID is not 1000, please adjust them directly in that file.
+Alternatively, you could also comment out the line, in which case the Sync Server will run as root and create the database directory "objectbox" with root permission.

 ## Running the MongoDB server

 This example comes with its own MongoDB server, so you don't need to install MongoDB locally.